Limma98/LmZa_Discord/README.md

 YOU ARE WELCOME TO MAKE EDITS AND USE BUT IS NOT ALLOWED TO CLAIM AS YOUR OWN AND RESELL THIS a FiveM script that allows you to post permissions in channels with easy and without any bots needed

+edits for webhook to be made in server.lua

 command to post webhook `postwebhook`

 you can edit this in server.lua line 47